Kochi Sunday Market: Japan’s Biggest Open Air Market

 Hours: Sunrise to an hour before sunset

-With organic being the main concept, this market offers chemical-free produce, additive-free processed goods, and crafts made using natural materials.
-About 50 stalls gathered in a tree-filled park.
+This market offers chemical-free produce, additive-free foods, and crafts made using natural materials.
+About 50 stalls gather in a tree-filled park.

 Hours: 8:00am to 2:00pm (until 12:00pm in July and August)